RetroPie/RetroPie-Docs/docs/Playstation-1.md

 ### Why aren't my .bin files showing in Emulation Station?

-Since June 16th 2016 the RetroPie script has configured Emulation Station to no longer show .bin files in the UI.
+Since June 16th 2016 the RetroPie script has configured EmulationStation to no longer show .bin files in the UI.
 This means that a .cue file is required to start the game.

 A .cue file is basically a plain text file that tells the emulator where in the .bin file the (data and/or audio) track(s) are.
 This is often important in the case where multiple audio files are in the single .bin file.
 These are often called "mixed mode" discs.
 [Wikipedia entry on .cue files](https://en.wikipedia.org/wiki/Cue_sheet_(computing))